lidofinance/lido-otc-seller/README.md

 - `sellTokenAddress` token address to exchange.
 - `buyTokenAddress` secondary token address to exchange for.
 - `sellAmount` - desired amount of *sell token* to sell, should be less or equal the seller contract balance.
 Amount must be set to *human readable* format, not the in Weis, i.e. `10.5 ETH` is written as `10.5`, script will transform amount automatically according the token decimals.
-- `validPeriod` - duration in seconds from the current moment during which the order will be valid and available for execution on CowSwap.
+- `validPeriod` - (optional) duration in seconds from the current moment during which the order will be valid and available for execution on CowSwap.
 By default = 3600 (1hour).
+- `<beneficiaryAddress>` - (optional) address of beneficiary.
+The beneficiary address is used to obtain a valid seller address.
+Its value will be taken from the configuration file by default (see [Configuration](#configuration) section).